 Home Family and home Children Sulfur plug: how to remove and why it appears

-Symptoms of sulfur plug
+Symptoms of wax plug

 ushnaya-probka-700x539

-In most cases, sulfur plug does not manifest itself in any way for a long time, and for this reason it remains unnoticed by its "carrier".
-But when it "grows" thoroughly, the following symptoms may appear:
+In most cases, sulfur plug does not manifest itself in any way for a long time, and for this reason remains unnoticed by its “carrier”.
+But when it “grows” thoroughly, the following symptoms may appear:

 Sulfur plug - reasons